Other Articles You May Like

 While western medical science focuses primarily on distinct systems within the body and how they function, Traditional Chinese Medicine (TCM) focuses on the body more holistically—seeking to find imbalances and dissonance that could lead to disease.
 The primary ideology behind TCM is that when the body is in balance you tend to feel well, and when it isn’t you tend to feel ill.

-For instance, a medical doctor might diagnose an illness in much the same way a mechanic might diagnose an issue with a car—by looking at the inputs and outputs of a particular system and systematically ruling out potential issues based on the expected operation of it.
-In contrast, a practitioner of Chinese medicine might use the concepts of yin, yang and Qi to find potential sources of imbalance and work to correct them using one or many of the techniques listed above.
+For instance, a medical doctor might diagnose an illness in much the same way a mechanic might diagnose an issue with a car—by looking at the inputs and outputs of a particular system and systematically ruling out potential issues based on its expected operation.
+In contrast, a practitioner of Chinese medicine might use the concepts of yin, yang, and Qi to find potential sources of imbalance and work to correct them using one or many of the techniques listed above.

-Earning a degree in Chinese medicine: What you’ll study, program length and specialization
+Earning a degree in Chinese medicine: Program length and specializations

 The type and level of education you choose to pursue can have a large impact on your career prospects within the field of Chinese medicine.